taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Extreme Ownership: How U.S. Navy SEALs Lead and Win** by Jocko Willink, Leif Babin
 - Staff Engineer: Leadership beyond the management track by Will Larson
 - **An Elegant Puzzle: System of Engineering Management** by Will Larson
+- **Show Your Work!: 10 Ways to Share Your Creativity and Get Discovered** by Austin Kleon
 - Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern
 - Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek
+- The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact by Edmond Lau

 Open Source Organization